Texas college football is limiting stadium capacity, mandating masks and testing athletes. Here’s what you need to know. | Fort Worth Business Press

 UT-Austin is testing athletes twice a week, Del Conte said.
 A&M is also proactively testing each week, but officials released little details beyond that.

-The NCAA, along with listing “back to sport guidelines,” said athletes must be allowed to opt out of participation if they feared contracting COVID-19.
-If they do so, their scholarship must be honored by the university.
+The NCAA, along with listing “back to sport guidelines,” said athletes must be allowed to opt out of participation if they fear contracting COVID-19.
+If they do so, their universities must honor their scholarships.

-And if a player does test positive for COVID-19, the NCAA says institutions must cover their COVID-19 related medical expenses to prevent any out-of-pocket expenses.
+And if a player does test positive for COVID-19, the NCAA says institutions must cover medical expenses related to COVID-19 to prevent any out-of-pocket costs.

-Social distancing and mandatory face coverings will be requirements at both UT-Austin and A&M games, athletics officials have said.
+Social distancing and mandatory face coverings will be requirements at UT-Austin and A&M games, athletics officials have said.
+Texas Tech has also said it will require face masks for entry.

 Bjork said A&M attendees will enter and exit along strict pathways and use automatic doors.
 The stadium will also have cashless concessions and plexiglass shields.